chrisnoonan98675/site/_posts/2014-11-03-dynamically-create-dar-based-on-directory.markdown

 ---
-title: Dynamically create a package based on files in a directory
+title: Dynamically create a deployment package based on files in a directory
 categories:
 - xl-deploy
 tags: